kobi-hari-courses/2205-microfocus-basic-advanced-angular/Module 14/Readme.md

     - We used `createFeatureSelector` to define the root selector
     - We used `createSelector` to create a selector from other more primitive selectors
 * We saw how to use a selector to create observables which we can consume in the components
-* Finally we saw how to write a service that listens to the state and enforces a logical policy on the current route
-* As a bonus, we saw how to create state slices, and reducer for each **Feature Module** and incorporate them in the global structure of our app